-We all know it, cyberattacks are growing in frequency and complexity.
-Cyber insurance is becoming more widely adopted as the last line of defense for mitigating the damage of a cyber attack.
-This week we will discuss the good, bad and ugly of cyber insurance.
+Cyber insurance is the last line of defense for mitigating the damage of a cyber attack.
+Cyberattacks are growing in frequency and complexity.
+Read below to learn about the good, bad, and ugly of cyber insurance.

 A Brief Horror Story

-Earlier this year a small Rhode Island Law firm got hit with ransomware rendering their attorneys unproductive for three months.
+Earlier this year, a small Rhode Island Law firm got hit with ransomware rendering their attorneys unproductive for three months.
 This resulted in a $700,000 loss of business while attempting to regain access to their data.
 They ended up paying over $25,000 in Bitcoin to get back on track.
 In this case, they had insurance.
 The kicker… Their policy maxed out at $20,000.
 That is less than the ransomware payment alone!
-Then after taking the monstrous loss in business income into account, the insurance basically withers away into thin air.
+After the monstrous loss in business income, the insurance basically withers away into thin air.
 The law firm is now suing the insurer.

-Moral of the story in this context; take the time to properly understand cyber insurance policies.
-From a security expert standpoint… implement endpoint security and properly train employees.
-For more on Ransomware check out our Ransomware 101 post.
+The moral of the story is to take the time to properly understand cyber insurance policies.
+From a security expert standpoint, implement endpoint security and properly train employees.
+For more on Ransomware, check out our Ransomware 101 post.

 The Costs Benefit Analysis of Cyber Insurance

 The average security breach costs a company $3.6 million, according to data compiled by IBM.
 However, the total business impact can be many times higher.
 A single settlement covering the aftermath of a cybersecurity incident may cost as much as $115 million.
 It’s not just large multinationals.
 Recent research has indicated small and mid-sized businesses are increasingly targeted by hackers.
 Nearly half of all small businesses in the U.S. were breached between mid-2016 and mid-2017.